 Ergonomic G10 Laminate Handle, Steel Clip

-A tip-up steel clip is mounted on the knife, with the option to position it on either side of the handle, catering to both right- and left-handed users.
+The knife is equipped with a tip-up steel clip that can be moved to either side of the handle, suitable for both right- and left-handed users.

 Tri-Ad Lock, Double-Sided Stud